 What is the connection between HIV and osteoporosis?

-Studies have documented that osteopenia and osteoporosis are more common among HIV-positive patients, compared to HIV-negative individuals of the same sex and age.
+Osteopenia and osteoporosis are more common among HIV-positive people, compared to HIV-negative individuals of the same sex and age.
 However, the reasons for this are not clear.

 Is HIV infection itself to blame?
 Possibly.
-A number of potential connections between HIV and bone loss are being studied.
-For example, HIV infection can increase certain proteins in the body – including interleukin-1 (IL-1), interleukin-6 (IL-6), and tumor necrosis factor-alpha (TNF-a) – that may also be responsible for accelerated bone loss.
-It’s also possible that the constant level of T-cell activation in the body may have an effect on bones.
-Some researchers have also speculated that HIV's ability to infect cells in the bone marrow may be to blame.
+Various connections between HIV and bone loss are being studied.
+For example, HIV infection can increase certain proteins (IL-1, IL-6, TNF-a) in the body that may contribute to bone loss.
+It’s also possible that the constant immune inflammation caused by HIV may affect bone health.
+Some researchers have speculated that HIV-infected cells in the bone marrow may be to blame.

-One thing is certain: the risk of osteopenia/osteoporosis increases with the length of time someone has been infected with HIV.
-Moreover, HIV-positive people who have other risk factors for osteopenia/osteoporosis, may be at an increased risk for these bone problems.
+One thing is certain: the risk of osteopenia or osteoporosis increases with the length of time someone has been living with HIV.
+Moreover, HIV-positive people who have other risk factors for osteopenia or osteoporosis may be at higher risk for these bone problems.